Pluscuamperfecto: The Spanish Tense That’s Way Easier Than It Sounds

 The pluscuamperfecto—or the “past perfect” or “pluperfect” in English—is one of Spanish’s many tenses used to talk about actions that happened in the past.

-The pluscuamperfecto is a compound tense, meaning it uses two verbs conjugated differently.
-In this case, we use a conjugation of the auxiliary verb haber , plus a past participle.
-The conjugation of haber depends both on the subject of the sentence and on whether the sentence requires an indicative or a subjunctive verb.
+The pluscuamperfecto is a compound tense, meaning it uses two verbs that are conjugated differently.
+Specifically, you conjugate the auxiliary verb haber and a past participle.
+The conjugation of haber depends on the subject of the sentence and whether the sentence requires an indicative or subjunctive verb.

 Confused yet?
-Don’t worry—conjugating the pluscuamperfecto is much easier than it sounds.
-First, though, we will need to learn when to use the pluscuamperfecto.
+Don’t worry: Conjugating the pluscuamperfecto is much easier than it sounds.

 For example, take a look at this English sentence, paying particular attention to the verb conjugated in the past perfect.